View XML QR Code

 In April 1921, Reverend Kenjo Tajima replaced the ailing Reverend Toyotome as the minister of the Japanese Church of Christ.
 Through Reverend Tajima's strong leadership and extensive traveling, membership and attendance increased.
 Reverend Tajima and far-sighted members continued in the efforts of Reverend Toyotome to build a new church, parsonage and dormitory.
 Construction of the new church was completed ahead of schedule in the latter part of 1924 in spite of many frustrated efforts and lack of funding.
 Reverend Tajima was soon after transferred to Southern California.
 Six more Issei ministers served the church until 1966 when they were completely replaced by bilingual and English-speaking Ministers who better fit the needs of the changing congregation.

 Just as the 1960s was a turbulent time around the nation, it had resounding effects on the church.
 Issei leadership had been passed on to the younger Nisei and the Sansei generation did not remain active past their youthful years.
 Communication problems between generations became very evident and attendance decreased.
-Many Japanese merchants were forced to close down due to the building of the Salt Palace.
-This construction changed the downtown area completely, essentially eliminating the First South area known as Japanese Town.
+Many Japanese business owners were forced to close down due to the building of the Salt Palace.
+This construction changed the downtown area completely, essentially eliminating the First South area known as Japanese Town or Japantown.

 Reverend Kato led the church during the early 1970s until he left to attend the Graduate School of Social Work at the University of Utah in 1975.
 In 1979 Kato was killed in a tragic auto pedestrian accident.